Common problems when using dilutions

 It is worth noting that the process must be done precisely and carefully, as poor dilution can affect the quality and appearance of the tattoo.

 It is mainly used to create shadows and gradient effects that give depth and dimension to the design.
-The final result is a tattoo in soft and delicate shades of grey, similar to the effect of a graphite pencil drawing.
+The final result is a tattoo in soft and delicate shades of gray, similar to the effect of a graphite pencil drawing.

 How to dilute the inks?